 Z-Wave and Zigbee modules need directly connecting to your home's electrical wiring system following all applicable regulations and safety standards.
 You need to be confident in your capabilities in this area, otherwise you can cause damage to the module, your wiring or yourself!

 General DIY shouldn't phase you

-Most Z-Wave and Zigbee modules will require a minimum pattress (back-box) depth of 47mm to ensure adequate ventilation and heat dissipation.
+Most Z-Wave, Zigbee & Wi-Fi modules will require a minimum pattress (back-box) depth of 47mm to ensure adequate ventilation and heat dissipation.
 Unless your home is a very modern building you're unlikely to find that such deep pattresses have been used by default.
 So be prepared to get stuck in with a hammer and chisel in order to replace the shallower pattresses!

-Have an understanding of the technologies involved, such as Z-Wave and Zigbee
+Have an understanding of the technologies involved, such as Z-Wave, Zigbee & Wi-Fi

 These wireless communication technologies have bought the Smart Home within reach of the masses, but they do use complicated to understand principles such as mesh-networking, RF interference, packet routing, etc. An understanding of these technologies is vital in being able to construct a stable and reliable Smart Home.

 Be happy to research and self-help using online resources